neha-rd/Cloud-Computing-Applications-Part-I/README.md

 4. Which technology will address the following need?

-“Deploy operating systems on a number of machines”:arrow_right: IPMI
+“Deploy operating systems on a number of machines”:arrow_right: MAAS

 5. Which technology will address the following need?

-“Deploy applications on a number of machines”:arrow_right: MAAS
+“Deploy applications on a number of machines”:arrow_right: Juju

 6. Which technology will address the following need?